Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-We should bear in mind that the concepts of latent constructs are constantly evolving.
+We should bear in mind that the conceptualization of constructs is constantly evolving.
 For instance, when the concept of self-esteem was initially introduced, it was primarily viewed as a single dimension, representing an individual's overall evaluation or feelings of self-worth~\cite{ea913da4-54ad-3e28-8ff8-bb2764065e0a}.
-As research progressed, psychologists began to recognize that self-esteem encompasses multiple facets and then differentiated between state self-esteem (which relates to one's perception of self-worth in specific instances or situations) and trait self-esteem (which indicates a person's consistent or long-lasting level of self-worth)~\cite{8f1f4deb-3ffc-3f97-ad5e-391b5e83bc0b}.
-This evolvement in the understanding of latent constructs in psychology is also expected in AI evaluation.
-Newly identified constructs are likely to be partial or biased.
-With enriched knowledge derived from empirical evidence, we should expect to continuously refine the definition of the constructs as well as their measurements.
+As research progressed, psychologists began to recognize that self-esteem encompasses multiple facets and differentiated between state self-esteem (which relates to one's perception of self-worth in specific instances or situations) and trait self-esteem (which indicates a person's consistent or long-lasting level of self-worth)~\cite{8f1f4deb-3ffc-3f97-ad5e-391b5e83bc0b}.
+This evolvement in the understanding of constructs in psychology is also expected in AI evaluation.
+Newly identified constructs of AI systems are likely to be partial or biased.
+With enriched knowledge derived from empirical evidence, we should expect to continuously refine the definition of the constructs and their measurements.